akronim/spring-boot/misc/exercise/exercise.md

 ### application.properties
 ```
-# we read this from within method_3 of HomeController
+# we will read this from within method_3 of HomeController
 view-3-message=Hello there
 ```